Neyyar Dam

 Neyyar dam is a gravity dam on the Neyyar River in Thiruvananthapuram district of Kerala, South India, located on the foot of the Western Ghats about 30 km from Thiruvananthapuram.
 It was established in 1958 and is a popular picnic spot.

 History

 Neyyar 2nd State (relates to both Madras and Kerala States) Government of Kerala started work on the project in their area in October 1956.

 Design

 The Neyyar Dam is a rubble masonry gravity-type dam with a height of 56 m and length of 295 m.
 Its structural volume is 105000 m3.
 The dam creates a reservoir of 106200000 m3 of which 101000000 m3 is active (useful) capacity.
 The reservoir's surface area is 91 km2 and the dam's spillway has an 809.40 m3/s maximum discharge capacity.

-One of the contractors who built the Neyyar Dam was Mr Jagathy Chellappan Contractor of Jagathy, Trivandrum.
+One of the contractors who built the Neyyar Dam was Mr Jagathy Chellappan Contractor of Jagathy, Thiruvananthapuram.

 Wildlife

 Wild life includes Gaur, Sloth bear, Nilgiri Tahr, Jungle cat, Nilgiri langur, Wild elephants and Sambar deer.